cryobry/openwrtbuilder/README.md

 # openwrtbuilder

-Sanely build and deploy OpenWRT images using the Image Builder (or git source)
+Sanely build and deploy OpenWRT images using the Image Builder or from source code

 ## Usage